 Neighborhood: Brooklyn Heights, 97 Hoyt Street

 Details: Named after a Montreal neighborhood, Mile End Deli is home to classic Jewish styles of smoked meats and homemade bagels.
-The bagels are a version from our Canadian friends, which mean they are smaller, sweeter and a little flatter.
-The deli also has a delicious lunch menu too, and yes they have poutine.
+The bagels are a version from our Canadian friends, which means they are smaller, sweeter and a little flatter.
+The deli also has a delicious lunch menu too, and yes they have the Canadian favorite, poutine.

 What to eat: Cosmo’s creation with a black seed bagel; Larry David (whitefish salad, slaw, cream cheese and more); Mont Royal (potato latkes).